build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 However, please note this will only destroy resources created by cdk when we run the `cdk deploy` command.
 It will not destroy the 2 CloudFormation stacks that were deployed by the `Pre-Prod` stage.

-We have to delete the `Pre-Prod-WebService` manually from the CloudFormation Console or using following command :
+We have to delete the `Pre-Prod-WebService` manually from the CloudFormation Console or using following command:

 ```bash
 aws cloudformation delete-stack --stack-name Pre-Prod-WebService